jhrdina/azkviz/README.md

 # \<azkviz\>

-Simple quiz app inspired by a Czech TV show
+Simple quiz app inspired by a Czech TV-show

 ## Install the Polymer-CLI